jsquires0/EN605.617/module8/README.md

-math_assignment.exe is built with the makefile and run with the command:
+The submission is divided into two separate targets: cuBLAS_assignment.cu and cuSPARSE_assignment.cu

-math_assignment.exe
+Both are built with the same Makefile, and run with the same commands:

-The calculation runs on 4096 threads and 16 blocks twice: once using pageable host memory, and then again using pinned host memory.
-This is done for two sets of total threads and blocksize combinations.
-Data is processed on two cuda streams, using batch sizes of 1024.
+*_assignment.exe

-Timing results are printed to the console for:
+cuBLAS_assignment.cu

-TOTAL_THREADS = 8192, BLOCK_SIZE = 128
+computes the matrix multiplication A*B = C using cublas for random matrices A, B.

-and
+cuSPARSE_assignment.cu

-TOTAL_THREADS = 16384, BLOCK_SIZE = 256
+Takes a half filled dense matrix A and converts it into CSR sparse format with cusparse.

-Note totalthreads MUST be a multiple of the batch size, and blocksize should be a divisor of batch size.
+For both .exe's, kernel execution times are printed to the console for two input sizes for both pageable and pinned host memory

-Since using multiple cuda streams in parallel requires pinned host memory, the pageable implementation is upwards of 2x slower.
+NOTE:: I wasn't able to get cuSPARSE_assignment.cu to compile on vocareum.
+Some of the cusparse functions used are only supported by more recent versions of cuda.
+I successfully compiled and ran cuSPARSE_assignment.cu on a cuda 11.2 system.